huangxm2017/AE-IPF_RNA-seq_analysis/README.md

 ## Contact

 Project maintained by Xinmei Huang.
-For inquiries or contributions, please open an issue on GitHub or contact via email.
+For inquiries or contributions, please open an issue on GitHub.